catataw/s2top/README.md

 ## Usage

-`ctop` requires no arguments and uses Docker host variables by default.
+`s2top` requires no arguments and uses Docker host variables by default.
 See [connectors][connectors] for further configuration options.

 ### Config file

 While running, use `S` to save the current filters, sort field, and other options to a default config path.
-These settings will be loaded and applied the next time `ctop` is started.
+These settings will be loaded and applied the next time `s2top` is started.

 ### Options